opensearch-project/documentation-website/_query-dsl/geo-and-xy/geoshape.md

 You can also use a geoshape query to search for documents containing geopoints.

-Geoshape queries on geopoints only support the default `INTERSECTS` spatial relation, so you don't need to provide the `relation` parameter.
+Geoshape queries on geopoint fields only support the default `INTERSECTS` spatial relation, so you don't need to provide the `relation` parameter.
 {: .note}

 {: .important }